gitmbints/gitmbints/README.md

 ## ✨ Fun Facts

-- Jujutsu Kaisen is on of my favorite anime.
+- Jujutsu Kaisen is one of my favorite anime.
 - As a kid, I wanted to be an doctor.
 - I am a Linux user write now and want to switch to MacOs.